 A TBI can be defined as a bump, blow, or jolt to the head or a penetrating head injury that leads to the disruption of normal brain function.
 The severity of this injury can be measured based on their Glasgow Coma Scale (GCS) score (Mild [13-15]; Moderate [9-12]; Severe [3-8]).
 A sport related concussion (SRC) is considered a form of mTBI and overlaps with a GCS score of 13-15.

 According to the Concussion in Sport’s Group (CISG) 5th International Conference, the current definition of an SRC involves the following criteria:

-- Direct blow to the head, face, neck, or anywhere on the body that produces an “impulsive” force to the head
+- Direct or indirect trauma to any area of the body with an associated force transmitted to the head

 What puts an individual at risk for traumatic brain injury?

 Table 1 adapted from: Satarasinghe, P., Hamilton, D.K., Buchanan, R.J., & Koltz, M.T.
 (2019).
 Unifying pathophysiological explanations for sports-related concussion and concussion protocol management: literature review.
 Journal of Experimental Neuroscience, 13, 1-10.